Last Updated on

 It was fun.
 Here is a quick reprisal of what I accomplished.

-This was the largest part of the condo reno project.
+This was the largest part of the DIY condo reno project.
 Here is the starting point

 The counters were painted with Krylon Stone Texture Finish Spray Paint and coated and sealed with Envirotex lite epoxy.
 Greg replaced the sink and tap.
 The plastic covers on the cabinets just peeled off, and I painted those with Behr Frost on the uppers, and Behr Silver Bullet on the lowers.
 For some reason this really amused me, despite the fact that I don’t dink Coors Lite.
 I’m a Corona girl…A little free advertising here 🙂

 A fresh coat of paint on the walls: Behr Graceful Grey, my favourite paint colour.
 New laminate floors: Shaded Oak.
 I tiled the backsplash.
 I could not convince Greg to swap out the appliances, except for the fridge, which was destroyed and we took to the dump.
 The one thing I did do, was to paint the top plastic piece of the stove, as it had yellowed substantially, and it looked terrible.
 For that matter so did the dishwasher, but it is not directly in view like the stove is.